The Pitfalls of Sub-Contracting Security

 Mike, thanks very much for being with us again.

-Mr. MIKE HEIDINGSFIELD (President, Memphis and Shelby Crime Commission): Thank you for having me again.
+MIKE HEIDINGSFIELD: Thank you for having me again.

 SIMON: How different are what we call the rules of engagement that a private contractor has from those of the military?
 And do they sometimes differ from mission to mission or company to company?

 HEIDINGSFIELD: So this notion that contractors run amuck throughout Iraq, firing at will and killing people with impunity is certainly not consistent with what I experienced during my - the first 14-month tour there.

 SIMON: Who takes responsibility for the actions of private security firms in the end?

 HEIDINGSFIELD: Well, that is the ultimate question.
 I don't think anybody is quite sure of that.
 In terms of legal accountability, it's very difficult to understand.
 Of course, the Uniform Code of Military Justice was adjusted, if you will, some six months ago by a slight variation in the language that suggests now that contractors working in concert with the United States military forces in a combat zone fall under the authority, if you will, of the UCMJ.
 I don't think that's been enforced yet, and it's going to be a very difficult - wicked, if you will, to figure out because they're two entirely different things.

 SIMON: Firstly, we ought to note for the record, the vast majority of private contractors who worked in Iraq aren't conducting missions of lethal force.
 They are cooking and cleaning and that sort of thing and often hiring local civilians, but why are there so many private contractors protecting U.S. personnel in Iraq anyway as opposed to military units?